Best Squad Competition: Spc. Sean Sobik, D Company, 782d MI Battalion (Cyber)

 |0

 This work, Best Squad Competition: Spc.
-Sean Sobik, D Company, 782d MI Battalion (Cyber) [Image 16 of 16], by Steven Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Sean Sobik, D Company, 782d MI Battalion (Cyber), by Steven Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Best Squad Competition: Spc.
-Sean Sobik, D Company, 782d MI Battalion (Cyber)